CathalMoss/DefferedGraphTheory/README.md

     i.	=> non regular

 To explain this question slightly better, we proved that B = {0^n 1^n | n ≥ 0} is a non-regular language as we choose the “start”, “after” and the “pumping stage” to find a repeatable sequence.
-As shown, we did not in the proof of contradiction.
+As shown, we did not, in the proof of contradiction.
 This is an important theorem as it helps us understand why irregular languages cannot work with regular expressions.

 # Resources got from: